 2. Reason.
 Bob throws a second ball and measures the velocity to be 30 km/h [W].
 Complete the chart showing the measured velocity of the ball from each reference frame.
-E frame A. xplain how you found the velocity of the ball relative to Object Frame A (Alice) Frame B (Bob)
+Explain how you found the velocity of the ball relative to frame A.

+Object Frame A (Alice) Frame B (Bob) Ball